 Nifiga yourself :shock: .
 Why? ...

 He googled and found that the earlier airlines in Fukuoka was used ATR72 aircraft, where the Luggage area combined with a passenger.
-And when the bottles crashed, the cabin echoing the "mouthwatering aroma" best Fukuoka fish sauce :SUPER .
+And when the bottles crashed, the cabin was transported "mouthwatering aroma" best Fukuoka fish sauce :SUPER .
 And then it was forbidden to export.
 Actually, I always pour the sauce in plastic bottles, when being taken home.
 So safer and easier without glasses. ...